 Develops effective assessment practices of in-service teachers.
 Focuses on a balanced assessment approach emphasizing the use of formative and summative assessments.
 Utilizes quality rubrics as a vital component of effective classroom assessment.
-Addresses local, state, and federal requirements that impact classroom assessment.
-Examines the concept that quality assessment is vital to student success.
+Addresses local, state, and federal requirements that impact classroom assessment is vital to student success.
 Emphasizes the application of course content to each teacher's individual classroom setting.
 Prerequisite: Must be a licensed and/or in-service preK-12 teacher or administrator.
 Lecture 3 hours per week.